What is a surgical site infection?

 - Tell your doctor about other medical problems your child may have.
 Health problems such as allergies, diabetes, and obesity could affect the surgery and treatment.

 - Prior to arriving at the hospital, give your child a bath and wash their hair the night before or morning of surgery.
+Ensure their bedding and pajamas are freshly laundered.

 - Make sure that all doctors and nurses caring for your child clean their hands with soap and water or an alcohol-based hand rub before and after caring for you.